ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Character Details/Classes/Gunslinger/Big Game Hunter Creed.md

 ### Broad Side of a Barn (Level 3)

 At 3rd level, you don’t have Disadvantage on attack rolls against Large or larger targets as a result of attacking at long range.
+Additionally, when you reduce a creature to 0 hit points with your Elephant Gun, you regain one expended Risk Die

 ### Tracker (Level 6)